monica08rc/dig540/01/README.md

 **Assignment**

+Part 1: Say "hi" in Slack.

+Part 2: Create or re-familiarize yourself with your Reclaim Hosting account (or another hosting account if you have one).

-Install the software in the videos and create your GitHub account.
-Then, fork the <http://github.com/novomancy/dig540> repository.
+Part 3: Create or re-familiarize yourself with your GitHub account.
+Then, fork the <https://github.com/craigdietrich/dig540> repository.
 Once the fork is created, send me the link to your fork as a direct message in Slack.
-Clone your fork onto your local computer and edit the vocabulary.txt file like I did in the video, then sync it back to GitHub.
-(It may ask for an account and password when you try to sync; just use the GitHub account you created.)
-The end result should be that your fork will have one more file than the master.
-Finally, create a pull request so I can see your new vocabulary term.
+Clone your fork onto your local computer and edit the vocabulary.txt file like I did in the video, then sync it bac to GitHub.
+Finally, create a pull request so I can see your new vocabulary term and merge it to the main branch.

-Also, set up your Reclaim account or let me know if you have another hosted environment already.
-I'm happy to answer any questions about this.

 **The assignment should be done by Wednesday Sept.
 8th.**